 You can store and preserve old photographs so they will last for generations to come.
-This means more than placing them in a photo album, as some types can actually damage the photos.
+This means more than placing them in a photo album, as some types can damage the photos.
 You will need the right supplies and materials so you can get them into the best storage systems or display them appropriately.
 Most professionals advise handling old photographs as little as possible, making it even more important to do it right the first time.

 Remove Photos from Old Albums